Australia to grill Apple, others on pricing

 “While they generated A$6 billion in revenue, they apparently racked up from what I understand A$5.5 billion in costs.
 How?”
 Husic said.
 “They do not manufacture here.
 They have no factories here.”

 He accused Apple executives of maintaining a “cloak of invisibility”, while dodging scrutiny of operations.
-Apple has been criticized elsewhere for its zealous secrecy.
+Apple has been criticised elsewhere for its zealous secrecy.

 “Ask anyone who has sought answers from them about their Australian operations and you will hear a common theme.
 They will not talk,” he said.